Hackers are getting smarter; are you?

 |7.
 Remediation Guidance||To fix issues|

 There are several types of vulnerability detection tools online.
-Some scan for top three issues, while others follow a specific list like the OWASP Top 10 or SANS Top 25.
+Some scans for the top three issues, while others follow a specific list like the OWASP Top 10 or SANS Top 25.

 You should look for a vulnerability scanner that can identify most of the security loopholes that hackers target.
 This includes the likes of SQL Injection, Cross-Site Scripting, Cross-Site Request Forgery, and other OWASP 10 and SANS 25 weaknesses.